Precovery of TESS Single Transits with KELT: Conclusion

 The work described here represents a proof of concept for the approach.
 In future papers, we intend to explore how the efficacy of precovery methods like this depends on other system parameters, such as the host star properties.
 We will also explore the particular value of this approach in cases where TESS sees two or three transits.
 In such cases, the initial ephemerides will be much more constrained by the TESS data directly, and we will examine the marginal increase in precision provided by data from ground-based data, rather than the overall recoverability question we probe in this paper.

-\acknowledgments{ ADS, SIMBAD, This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
+\acknowledgments{ This research made use of NASA’s Astrophysics Data System, and the SIMBAD database, operated at CDS, Strasbourg, France.
+This research has also made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
+Work by S.V.Jr. is supported by the David G. Price Fellowship for Astronomical Instrumentation and by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1343012.
+Work by J.P. and X.Y. is supported by the NASA K2 Guest Observer Cycle 5 Award 80NSSC18K0300 under solicitation NNH16ZDA001N. }